Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Distribution of unassociated MSP-like sources

 In order to facilitate the comparison of the radial profile of MSP-like sources with models of the GCE, we divide the models listed below by 3.
 The model for the MSP population derived from disrupted globular clusters \cite{2015ApJ...812...15B} is shown by the yellow band.
 We also consider several models from Ref.~\cite{2017ApJ...840...43A}: the NFW DM annihilation profile (solid red line), the generalized NFW DM annihilation profile with index $\gamma = 1.25$ (dashed purple line), and a model of the GCE derived from a correlation with MSP-like energy spectrum (Fig.~11 of Ref.~\cite{2017ApJ...840...43A}) shown by the brown downward triangles.

-The average profile and the North+South, East+West profiles have a reasonable agreement with the NFW (or gNFW) DM annihilation profiles within about $10^\circ$ from the GC.
-At larger separations, the East+West (North+South) distribution is flatter (steeper) than the NFW profile.
-We interpret this difference as a contribution of two different populations of MSPs: the bulge population that has an approximately spherical distribution around the GC, which dominates the intensity within $10^\circ$ from the GC and a disk component, which dominates the emission for the East+West quadrants further away from the GC and is absent in the North+South quadrants at large angles from the GC.
-Provided that the radial profiles in East+West and North+South quadrants start to deviate above $10^\circ$ from the GC, we estimate that the width of the disc component is about $10^\circ$ above and below the Galactic plane.
-The difference in intensity between East+West and North+South quadrants around $10^\circ - 20^\circ$ from the GC can serve as an estimate of the intensity of the disc component of MSPs $E^2 dN_{\rm disc}/dE \sim 3\times 10^{-7}\ {\rm GeV\ cm^{-2} s^{-1} sr^{-1}}$.
+The average profile and the north+south, east+west profiles have a reasonable agreement with the NFW (or gNFW) DM annihilation profiles within about $10^\circ$ from the GC.
+At larger separations, the east+west (north+south) distribution is flatter (steeper) than the NFW profile.
+We interpret this difference as a contribution of two different populations of MSPs: the bulge population that has an approximately spherical distribution around the GC, which dominates the intensity within $10^\circ$ from the GC, and a disk component, which dominates the emission for the east+west quadrants further away from the GC and is absent in the north+south quadrants at large angles from the GC.
+Provided that the radial profiles in east+west and north+south quadrants start to deviate above $10^\circ$ from the GC, we estimate that the width of the disc component is about $10^\circ$ above and below the Galactic plane (this is also consistent with a relatively wide distribution of MSP-like sources around the Galactic plane in Fig.~\ref{fig:map}).
+The difference in intensity between east+west and north+south quadrants around $10^\circ - 20^\circ$ from the GC can serve as an estimate of the intensity of the disc component of MSPs $E^2 dN_{\rm disc}/dE \sim 3\times 10^{-7}\ {\rm GeV\ cm^{-2} s^{-1} sr^{-1}}$.
 Thus, the disc component of MSPs can provide about 15\% contribution to intensity from MSP-like sources near the GC or about 30\% contribution around $5^\circ$ from the GC.